Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Background and Motivation

-\textit{\textbf{Full versus application-level simulation:}} Full-system simulators offer the ability to evaluate the performance of a target design in the context of other system components as well as a complete software stack including the operating system (OS).
+Full-system simulators offer the ability to evaluate the performance of a target design in the context of other system components as well as a complete software stack including the operating system (OS).
 However, this comes at a great expense of speed and scalability even for small-scale systems.
 Nevertheless, when the execution significantly relies on OS and I/O processes, full-system simulators are essential when evaluating the performance of a design.
 Simulators such as GEM5, SimFlex, COTSon, RAMP Gold are some of the most commonly used full-system simulators with varying scope and capabilities~\cite{gem5,simflex, cotson, ramp-gold}.

-In the manycore architectures we are considering in this study, PEs are not expected to run the OS but rather behave as accelerators to host CPUs, and they do not implement hardware coherence in order to save area and power but instead have an explicit view of the memory.
-In addition, PEs rely on software to orchestrate the data movement---optimized based on application specifics~\cite{cerebras, dalorex, tascade, sambanova,tenstorrent}.
+In the manycore architectures we are considering in this study, PUs are not expected to run the OS but rather behave as accelerator processing elements.
+These manycores save silicon area and power by not implementing hardware coherence and instead having an explicit view of the memory.
+In addition, PUs rely on software to orchestrate the data movement---optimized based on application specifics~\cite{cerebras, dalorex, tascade, sambanova,tenstorrent}.
 This makes an application/user-level simulator for these systems more appropriate.

-Application-level simulators can scale to higher degrees of parallelism than full-system simulators by simulating up to a couple of thousand PEs~\cite{graphite, sanchez2013zsim, prime, mcsimA, cotson}.
-However, these simulators cannot efficiently simulate systems beyond this size, and some of them lack detailed network modeling, which significantly affects the accuracy of larger system simulations.
+Application-level simulators can scale to higher degrees of parallelism than full-system simulators by simulating up to a couple of thousand PUs~\cite{graphite, sanchez2013zsim, prime, mcsimA, cotson}.
+However, existing simulators cannot efficiently simulate systems beyond this size, and some of them lack detailed network modeling, which significantly affects the accuracy of larger system simulations.
 BigSim~\cite{bigsim} is a simulator originally developed to simulate Blue Gene that performs detailed network simulation after the emulation of the program on a real system to account for network traffic, achieving scaling in tens to hundreds of thousands of cores.
 BigSim relies on the program to be deterministic, but certain \dci workloads like graph algorithms do not converge deterministically unless additional synchronization steps are employed.